jhigman/ab-graph/README.md

 ab-graph
 ========

-Bash script to benchmark some URLs with ab, and draw a graph of the results
+Bash script to benchmark some URLs with ab, and draw a graph of the results with gnuplot.

 I've used it on Ubuntu but should work on any Linux.